 At British Engineering Services we have the technical expertise, knowledge and resources to help you manage your business' risk and maintain compliance with regulatory and health & safety obligations.
-We offer the full range of engineering testing, inspection, certification and notified body services - covering everything from lifting equipment, pressure systems, electrical installations, local exhaust ventilation and power presses to other work equipment regulated by law.
+We offer the full range of engineering testing, inspection, certification and notified body services, covering:

-We have outlined the most common ones below, but please speak to one of our experts about other services we can deliver.
-Simply click to discover the governing legislation and your duties for each.
+We have outlined in further detail the most common services we offer below, but please speak to one of our experts about other services we can deliver if you can't find what you're looking for.

 All air receivers above 0.5 bar pressure and 250 bar litres are regulated under the Pressure System Safety Regulations 2000.
 Under the law, these receivers require regular certified inspections.
 If correct inspection and maintenance procedures are not in place, air receivers can fail catastrophically.